SeivaDArve/Dota-2-guide/README.md

-# Dota-2-guide
+# DRYa-games
-Helps the user to become a master at Dota.
+Helps the user to become a master at Dota and other games.
 Reminds you of timmings, Best practices etc.